Mount Calvary and the Ordinariate: Frequently Asked Questions

 Who runs the Ordinariate?

 Members of the Personal Ordinariate of the Chair of St. Peter are united with the entire Catholic Church under the leadership of Pope Francis.
 As of Feb.
 2, 2016, the Ordinariate is particularly led by Bishop Steven J. Lopes.
-Like other bishops in the United States and Canada, Bishop-elect Lopes serves under the direct authority of the Holy Father to build up the Catholic Church through mutual mission and ministry.
-Bishop-elect Lopes will be a full member of the United States Conference of Catholic Bishops and the Canadian Conference of Catholic Bishops.
+Like other bishops in the United States and Canada, Bishop Lopes serves under the direct authority of the Holy Father to build up the Catholic Church through mutual mission and ministry.
+Bishop Lopes is a full member of the United States Conference of Catholic Bishops and the Canadian Conference of Catholic Bishops.

 It is true that most priests ordained in the Ordinariate are married.
 So far, these invariably have been men who previously ministered as ordained clergymen within Anglican churches, where the discipline long has been to permit the ordination of married men.
 Being part of the Latin Rite Church, the Ordinariate is still bound to observe the ancient Latin Rite discipline of a celibate clergy, but it is permitted to ordain married men as priests on a case by case basis, with the permission of the Holy See, which has been generous in accepting the applications of such men as priests.